sabeelmansuri/Epigenomics/README.md

 <i><b>Figure</b> Acetylation of histones, leading to relaxation of DNA into euchromatin.
 Note the larger regions of exposed DNA open for transcription after acetylation.</i>

 ### II.
 Histone Methylation/Demethylation
 Unlike histone acetylation, methylation is a post-translational epigenetic modification that does not directly change histone charge or histone-DNA interactions.
 Instead, a methyl group is added to lysine or arginine residues of histone tails, each impacting transcription differently.
-Arginine methylation activates transcription and transcriptional activities, while Lysine methylation’s effect depends on the methylation site and length.
-Methylation of sites such as H3K4, K36, and K79 result in transcriptional activation, while methylation of H3K9, K27, and H4K20 silence gene activity/expression.
+Arginine methylation activates transcription and transcriptional activities, while Lysine methylation’s effect depends on the methylation site and length<sup>10</sup>.
+Methylation of sites such as H3K4, K36, and K79 result in transcriptional activation, while methylation of H3K9, K27, and H4K20 silence gene activity/expression<sup>7</sup>.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Methylation.png" width=450px/>
 <i><b>Figure</b> Histone methylations at various locations.
 Notice both activation and repression is possible depending on methylation type.</i>

 ### III.
 Histone Phosphorylation
 Unique from histone methylation and acetylation, histone phosphorylation employs interaction between other histone modifications and binding proteins.
 Chromatin remodeling happens by attaching a phosphoryl group to histone tails, occuring on all histone core proteins, having distinct effects on each.
-This process plays a huge role in cell division, transcriptional regulation, and DNA damage repair.
+This process plays a huge role in cell division, transcriptional regulation, and DNA damage repair<sup>10</sup>.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Phosphorylation.png" width=450px/>
 <i><b>Figure</b> One example of histone phosphorylation.
 Various possible signals caused by this particular phosphorylation are described.</i>